AdnanSlef/DACC-ECTF-2021/README.md

 ## Getting Started
 Please see the [Getting Started Guide](getting_started.md).

-Also see the distributed walkthrough slides for a guide to working with and running this code.
+Also see the distributed documentation for a guide to the design and features of this code.

 ## Project Structure
-The example code is structured as follows
+The project code is structured as follows

 * `controller/` - Contains everything to build the SCEWL Bus Controller.
 See [Controller README](controller/README.md)
 * `cpu/` - Contains everything to build the user code of the CPU.
 See [CPU README](cpu/README.md)